On Human Sexuality

 The second recent event in my life that opened me to the possibility of writing about this was an experience I had around a bonfire in Minnesota after my nephews wedding in the fall of 2024.
 Surrounded by my adult niece and nephews, our conversation turned from the ethical use of legalized marijuana to same-sex marriage.
 My nephews and niece are very much like an early 20ish version of myself in that they attend what I would categorize evangelical churches, but different in that the cultural shifts over the last decade like the Obergefell ruling have rendered them much more openhearted about the conversation than I was.
 Still, they wanted to know how I arrived at my position of affirmation.

 One last word here about the methodology that follows.
-I am by no means an evangelical.
+I am by no means an Evangelical.
 Perhaps, if we wanted to let someone like David Bebbington define the word for us, I might have affinities for certain instincts, but even those affinities are fading as my theology evolves.
-In what follows though I make a journey as one who was an evangelical.
+In what follows though I make a journey as one who was an Evangelical.
 At the center of that identity and this conversation is the role of the Bible.
 Years ago, I read a John Piper tweet (when it was still a tweet) that went something like this (which is admittedly paraphrased), “the debate about is about the authority of scripture.”
 I think that is both understated and overstated.
 Overstated in that I believe in fifty years the national, if not global perspective on same-sex relationships will mimic the perspective on race.
 Current restrictive attitudes will be seen as anachronistic and yet we will be navigating a complicated reality in which discrimination is alive and well.
 Said differently, the debate upon that which the integrity of scripture rests will have shifted something else.
 Understated in that insofar as one’s perspective on scripture is shifted to a largely hermeneutical approach by any issue, in which the practice exegesis becomes a historical task instead of ecclesiological one, one is forced to rethink the role of scripture as a theological tool altogether.
 At least that was my experience.
 More on that complicated concession in what is to come.

-So here I identify as one who was an evangelical because while I no longer identify that way, it strikes me that very few affirming people take the time to or value scripture in the same way that evangelicals do.
+So here I identify as one who was an Evangelical because while I no longer identify that way, it strikes me that very few affirming people take the time to or value scripture in the same way that Evangelicals do.
 Said differently there are very few affirming folks who use the scripture to speak to people who value scripture about how they used the scripture to change their mind.
 But maybe that’s because most people who are affirming come to their position despite scripture and not through a conscious effort of moving with scripture.
 Or perhaps now I’m the one who is overstated.
 Alas, hopefully I’ve given you enough of a frame to decide whether or not you would like to read about the theological tools I used to make my own choice.

 In what follows below are a series of blog posts that I wrote almost a decade ago as I worked through this conversation myself.
-While I have changed some of the pronouns to reflect my shift in self-identification, especially with the label evangelical, the rest remains largely intact.
+While I have changed some of the pronouns to reflect my shift in self-identification, especially with the label Evangelical, the rest remains largely intact.
 One editorial word.
 It’s unclear to me if the word homosexual is now considered pejorative.
 In some instances, where speaking relationally or from my own vantage point I have changed the occurrences to “same-sex.”
 In other places when quoting someone or responding to an idea with the authors original language I have left the word as is.

 Part 1: The Bible